corrupt952/home/docs/networks/index.md

 ## Architecture

-I have set up a home network using VLANs to separate personal and business subnets.
+The home network uses VLANs to separate personal and business subnets.

 ```mermaid
 graph LR